Skip to main content

 Database

-msk_garage stores vehicles in the standard ESX owned_vehicles table.
-It does not ship an .sql file — the additional columns it needs are created automatically on the first start.
+msk_garage stores vehicles in the standard ESX owned_vehicles table and, since v5.0.0, keeps its garage/impound/settings/permission data in four of its own tables.
+It does not ship an .sql file — every column and table it needs is created automatically on the first start.

 Auto-migration